UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/README.md

 > [!IMPORTANT]
 > November 4, 2024 - We had to transfer this repository from the GitHub ualibweb organization to this new UA-Libraries-Research-Data-Services organization.
-Unfortunately, this requires re-configuring the GitHub pages settings for the HTML rendered Jupyter UA Libraries Scholarly API Cookbook.
-In addition, the Cookbook related HTML GitHub pages links may not redirect correctly to this new location, so we will need to go through all of those.
-However, all of the tutorial content is still available in this repository within the `/src` folder and a basic HTML build seems to have worked (though is unchecked at the moment; we will need to fix some links: https://ua-libraries-research-data-services.github.io/UALIB_ScholarlyAPI_Cookbook).
-It will take us a couple weeks to go through the new Jupyter Book and fix any needed configurations and links.
-Thanks for your patience, let us know if there is something you can't find in the meantime.
+Unfortunately, any Jupyter Book related HTML GitHub page links do not get automatically redirected.
+We think we have corrected all links, but let us know if you find any issues.

 # University of Alabama Libraries Scholarly API Cookbook